Engelbert Valentin Niedermeyer

-Engelbert Valentin Niedermeyer (December 26, 1911 - May 28, 1946) was an SS operative with the position of block leader in the Dachau concentration camp.
-After being tried and convicted in a court of law, and with special consideration given to his treatment of the inmates, on December 13, 1945, he was sentenced to die by hanging.
-Following due process, the sentence was carried out on May 28, 1946, in Landsberg.
+Engelbert Valentin Niedermeyer (26 December 1911 – 28 May 1946) was an SS operative with the position of block leader in the Dachau concentration camp.
+After being tried and convicted in a court of law, and with special consideration given to his treatment of the inmates, on 13 December 1945, he was sentenced to die by hanging.
+Following due process, the sentence was carried out on 28 May 1946, in Landsberg, Germany.

 The execution was filmed by U.S. military personnel, who recorded Niedermeyer's hanging, along with a coffin marked "Niedermeyer Engelbert."